geoff-raymann/Week1IPSubmission/README.md

    * Used boostrap.ccs as a framework
    * Saved, added and commited using the Git
    * Pushed to this GitHub Repository
-## Here is the link to the live site on the Github
+## Here are the links to the live site on the Github
 * https://geoff-raymann.github.io/chapati
 * https://geoff-raymann.github.io/talkaboutpet
 ## Copyright (c) 2021 LICENSED By the MIT LICENSE